Battery233/Biblio-tech/vision/README.md

 the screen 'NULL' if it can't read a QR code or the text corresponding to the QR code in the view.

-Running `test.py` will run the tests
+Running `vision/test.py` from the root folder of the project will run the tests